grovesNL/spirv_cross/README.md

 ## Example

 `spirv_cross` provides a safe wrapper around [SPIRV-Cross](https://github.com/KhronosGroup/SPIRV-Cross) for use with Rust.
-For example, here is a simple function to parse a SPIR-V module and compile it to HLSL:
+For example, here is a simple function to parse a SPIR-V module and compile it to HLSL and MSL:

 ```rust
 extern crate spirv_cross;